-Deviated fixed route services consist of four routes operating on a published route and schedule.
-These routes also provide off-route service, up to 3⁄4 mile on either side of the route, with advance notice.
 Fixed route service operates on one route with complementary paratransit services.
-These routes serve twelve different towns and offer connections to SEAT, MAT, and CT Transit bus services, Shoreline East commuter rail and AmTrak passenger rail and Greyhound inter-city bus service.
+These routes serve twelve different towns and offer connections to SEAT and CT Transit bus services, Shoreline East commuter rail and AmTrak passenger rail and Greyhound inter-city bus service.
+Deviated fixed route services consist of four routes operating on a published route and schedule, however, these routes also provide off-route service up to 3/4 mile on either side of the route.

-The District's demand response service provides door-to-door transportation anywhere within the Estuary region with two services.
+The District's demand response service provides door-to-door transportation within the region with two services.
 Dial-A-Ride services are open to the general public, while the ADA complementary paratransit service is restricted to people with a disability preventing them from using fixed route service.

-The District also provides on-demand service in a three town area.
+The District also provides on-demand service in various zones.
+For several years, service has been provided in a three town area on the shoreline and in Middletown.
+In late FY 2024, ETD began pilot service to two new zones, one in East Hampton and one in Madison and Guilford.
 The service allows the general public to book trips when they want them either by a smartphone app or by phone.

 Taxi vouchers are another offering of the District for people with disabilities and seniors.
-The vouchers cover half of the cost of a taxi trip anywhere in Connecticut 24/7.
+The vouchers cover half of the cost of a taxi trip from within the district to anywhere in Connecticut 24/7.

-In partnership with the Connecticut Department of Transportation (CTDOT), Connecticut Department of Energy and Environmental Protection and the Clinton Chamber of Commerce, the District operates seasonal ParkConneCT service.
-This provides seasonal weekend and holiday service to Hammonasset State Park, including a replica trolley and fixed bus routes.
+Beginning in 2020, the district began a partnership with the Connecticut Department of Transportation (CTDOT), the Connecticut Department of Energy and Environmental Protection and the Clinton Chamber of Commerce to operate a seasonal ParkConneCT service.
+This provides seasonal weekend and holiday service to Hammonasset State Park, including a replica trolley and fixed bus route service.

-During the fiscal years ending June 30, 2022, 2021, and 2020 the District had the following operating characteristics:
+During the fiscal years ending June 30, 2024, 2023, and 2022 the District had the following operating characteristics: